 Be sure to select a business partner who will aid in your growth.
 Having a team of knowledgeable people behind you will improve how you run your next business.

-Failure isn’t something worth celebrating but when you can use that opportunity to gain knowledge, you can move on with wisdom and take the next step toward your next success.
+Business failure isn’t something worth celebrating, but when you can use that opportunity to learn and gain knowledge, you can move on with wisdom and take the next step toward your next success.
 Regardless of what happened, don’t give up.

 As Winston Churchill once said, “Success is not final, failure is not fatal: It is the courage to continue that counts.”